hellochick/ICNet-tensorflow/README.md

 ## Update
 #### 2018/2/16:
 1. Fix bug in 'ICNet_BN' model, which related to issue [#32](https://github.com/hellochick/ICNet-tensorflow/issues/32) and [#41](https://github.com/hellochick/ICNet-tensorflow/issues/41).
-2. Update new pre-trained weight of ADE20k dataset, which reached **32.0%mIoU**.
+2. Update new pre-trained weight of ADE20k dataset, which reached **32.0% mIoU**.

 #### 2018/1/30:
 1. `Support evaluation and inference code for ADE20k dataset`, and the model reached **30.2% mIoU** after 200k steps of training.